fetchai/agents-aea/docs/acn.md

 The properties we would like to have are:

 - Reliability: with guarantees on message reception
-- Security: no third-party can tamper with the message
 - Authentication: to prevent impersonation
 - Confidentiality: to prevent exposing sensitive information within the message
 - Availability: some guarantees about the liveness of the service (tampering detection)